ophey/ti5x_android/README.md

 With the current version it is possible to play the famous Treasure-Island and 3D-Tic-Tac-Toe games.

+## Location of programs:

+The saved programs where stored into the Programs directory at the root of the file system.
+Since Android-10 it is not possible anymore to access this location for security reasons.

+The programs are now saved into

+  Android/Data/net.obry.ti5x/files/Programs

+You need to manually move the programs from Programs/*.ti5p to Android/Data/net.obry.ti5x/files/Programs to get access to them with version 7.9.

 ## Content:
     src/ -- Java sources for the Android app res/ -- resources for the Android app